Acidburn0zzz/pydio-sdk-java-v2/README.md

 ###The Transport Layer
 The Transport Layer provides simple methods to retrieve/put content form/to the remote pydio server via Transport classes.
 This layer also provides 2 ways of communication via RestTranport and SessionTransport classes.
+* Transpoort types :
     * RestTranport      : To send rest request to remote server.
     * SessionTransport	: To handle a session.

 ###Pydio Layer